 We are inspired by people who live and work on their own land self-sufficient and in harmony with nature.
 Being more healthy and happy.
 Eating good organic food is also essential for our way of living.
 To us this kind of life is perfect to reveal our potentials.

-We are preserving and restoring nature ongoing every year and we would like to share and enjoy this land and this beautiful area with other people in a community setting.
-While maintaining the sense for individuality and privacy.
-Eventually we want to inspire like-minded people to settle on some potential locations close by to create a larger scale of community in the long run.
+We are preserving and restoring nature ongoing every year in little steps and we would like to share and enjoy this land and this beautiful area with other people in a scattered community setting with sense for individuality and privacy.
+Eventually we also want to inspire like-minded people to settle down on some potential locations close by to create a larger scale of community in the long run.

-Torsten got this land about 7 years ago and this is the second year that we are living permanently on it.
+Torsten got this land about 8 years ago and this is the third year that we are living permanently on it.
 It was a long process to get to this point and we can feel the difference within this total commitment.
 We are more connected to the land, more settled in life and getting more back in return.
 This strong connection is very inspiring and we are gaining new ideas for the present and future.
 Every year developing the land and its infrastructure is transforming it more and more into the land of our dreams.

 We are in a very early state of our community set up.
 Long-term residents at the moment are Torsten and John.
-The Idea and focus is to create a circle of people with certain different abilities and passions, all united by the same vision of life.
-This vision will be based on the benefit from each other on various levels.
+The Idea and focus is to create a circle of people with different abilities and passions.
+All focussed on the same essentials of life.
+This kind of vision will be based on the benefit from each other on various levels.

 Meanwhile there is a various number of ongoing personal processes.
 We are discovering our natural rhythms and pace in time for example.
 On a daily base and also over the entire year.
 In return we got more grounding, contact and a different relationship to time management and time in general.